-The information, recommendations and opinions expressed in this report are for the sole benefit of 'Owners'.
-Any other use of this report by others without permission is prohibited and is without responsibility to LHC.
-The report, all plans, data, drawings and other documents as well as all electronic media prepared by LHC are considered its professional work product and shall remain the copyright property of LHC, who authorizes only the Owners and approved users (including municipal review and approval bodies) to make copies of the report, but only in such quantities as are reasonably necessary for the use of the report by those parties.
+The information, recommendations and opinions expressed in this report are for the sole benefit of the Town of East Gwillimbury (the 'Owners').
+Any other use of this report by others without permission is prohibited and is without responsibility to LHC and TMHC.
+The report, all plans, data, drawings and other documents as well as all electronic media prepared by LHC and TMHC are considered its professional work product and shall remain the copyright property of LHC, who authorizes only the Owners and approved users (including review and approval bodies) to make copies of the report, but only in such quantities as are reasonably necessary for the use of the report by those parties.
 Unless otherwise stated, the suggestions, recommendations and opinions given in this report are intended only for the guidance of Owners and approved users.